What do you need to buy a house?

-- The right credit score: Your FICO score should meet the minimum credit score requirements, which vary by loan type and lender
+- The right credit score: Your FICO score should meet minimum credit score requirements, which range from 580 to 620 depending on the loan type

-- A steady income: Your earnings for the past two years will help show you can make mortgage payments
+- A steady income: Your earnings for the past two years will show you can afford monthly mortgage payments

-- Enough savings: You’ll need enough money to make your loan’s minimum down payment and pay closing costs, though it’s possible to get some help with this
+- Enough savings: You’ll need enough money for the minimum down payment and pay closing costs, though it’s possible to get some help with this

-- A realistic monthly budget: Lenders will check your existing debts to make sure you could afford to add your new mortgage payment amount each month
+- A modest debt-to-income ratio (DTI): Lenders will check your existing debts to make sure you could afford to add your new mortgage payment amount each month

 - Documentation: You’ll need to document your income, debts, and savings by sharing the right financial documents with your loan officer